giovannilucente/forward_dynamics_model/README.md

 # Forward dynamics model learned from ROS2 rosbag file
-This repository contains the scripts to train a forward dynamics model from ROS2 rosbag driving datasets.
+This repository contains scripts for training a forward dynamics model using ROS2 rosbag driving datasets.
-In case you do not have a recorded rosbag file, this repository provides also a script to generate an artificial rosbag file of a vehicle trajectory.
+In case a recorded rosbag file is unavailable, this repository also provides a script to generate an artificial rosbag file of a vehicle trajectory.

 ## Installation and Setup
 To install and run this project locally, follow these steps: